 Not all assistance received by an applicant is considered a duplication of benefit for housing repair or reconstruction.
 Therefore, there are types of assistance received by an applicant which will not constitute a duplication of benefits for housing repair or reconstruction.
 The Program will allow for reductions of duplication of benefit totals if the applicant can prove that the use or control of the funds meet certain criteria.
-In accordance Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, PRDOH may exclude for duplication of benefits purposes "assistance that was: (1) provided for a different purpose; (2) used for a different eligible purpose; (3) not available to the applicant; (4) a private loan not guaranteed by SBA; or (5) any other asset or line of credit available to the applicant."
-Each of these categories is further described below.
+In accordance with Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836, PRDOH may exclude for duplication of benefits purposes "assistance that was: (1) provided for a different purpose; (2) provided for the same purpose (eligible activity), but for a different, allowable use (cost); (3) not available to the applicant; (4) a private loan not guaranteed by SBA; or (5) any other asset or line of credit available to the applicant."